ElementsProject/lightning/doc/lightning-sendonion.7.md

 }
 ```

+If the first element of *route* does not have "channel" set, a
+suitable channel (if any) will be chosen, otherwise that specific
+short-channel-id is used.

 The *payment_hash* parameter specifies the 32 byte hex-encoded hash to use as
 a challenge to the HTLC that we are sending.
 It is specific to the onion and
 has to match the one the onion was created with.